Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 • Washrooms are mainly found in High Beech.

-• If you opt for a longer trail, be sure to carry necessities like refreshments and water sufficient for 3-4 hours.
+• If you opt for a longer trail, carry necessities like refreshments and water sufficient for 3-4 hours.

 • Always carry a good map of the area or at least of your trail.